By Martin D’Souza | Opening Doorz Editorial | January 09, 2019

 I do, but I’m not really got at them as I am with the drums.
 I sing and play with other instruments—just for fun.

-You are really a rage when you start on the drums, what is the audience reaction like when you come on stage, even before you begin to play?
+You are really a rage when you start on the drums, what is the audience’s reaction like when you come on stage, even before you begin to play?

 People are really sweet.
-I do not really like to be the centre of attention, but take my time to thank everyone that is interested in me and my drumming.
+I do not really like to be the center of attention, but take my time to thank everyone that is interested in me and my drumming.

-Have you performed in any concerts/plan to start your own tour?
+Have you performed in any concerts/planned to start your own tour?

 Yes.
-I have played many concerts after my win in 2017.
+I have played many concerts since my win in 2017.
 The record was four concerts in one week!

 Which school do you go to and what Grade are you in?

-I go to a normal Danish School and I’m studying in the 6th grade now.
+I go to a normal Danish School and I’m studying in Grade VI now.

 Have any other girls been inspired to take to the drums after seeing you?